Stay updated with our latest news and events | Click here to subscribe to our newsletter

 Tyler Shandro

-Tyler is a passionate supporter of the Ukrainian Canadian community, and he was the Minister of Labour and Immigration for the Province of Alberta at the time of Russia’s full-scale invasion of Ukraine and was involved in Alberta’s response in February 2022 to support Ukraine.
-He successfully advocated for a monument on the Legislative grounds in Edmonton to commemorate internment operations, was involved in the founding of the Calgary Ukrainian Festival and is now a board member of the Canada Ukraine Foundation.
+Tyler is a passionate supporter of the Ukrainian Canadian community.
+As MLA in Alberta, he served as the Minister of Labour and Immigration at the time of Russia’s full-scale invasion of Ukraine, and was involved in Alberta’s response in February 2022 to support Ukraine.
+He successfully advocated for a monument on the Legislative grounds in Edmonton to commemorate internment operations, was involved in the founding of the Calgary Ukrainian Festival.
+He currently is a board member of the Canada Ukraine Foundation.

 Alyssa Stoddard

-Alyssa is a member of the Viter Ukrainian Dancers Folk Ensemble and has served in multiple roles on Viter’s Board of Directors.
-She led Viter’s 2023 community performance Harmonies that included a performance for students for students and welcomes Ukrainian newcomers with donated show tickets.
+Alyssa Stoddard is actively interested in youth provincial politics and advocacy.
+She has served in multiple roles on Viter Ukrainian Dancers Folk Ensemble’s Board of Directors, and enjoys performing with the group.
+She is passionate in preserving Ukrainian culture and heritage across Alberta, leading Viter’s 2023 community performance ‘Harmonies’ that included a performance for students and welcomed Ukrainian newcomers with donated show tickets.
 Alyssa is pleased to serve as the Secretary for the Ukrainian Canadian Congress-Alberta Provincial Council.
-She is passionate in preserving Ukrainian culture and heritage across Alberta.

 Deron Bilous